 ARTICLE IX CONSTRUCTION AND DEFINITIONS

 1. Unless the context otherwise requires, the general provisions, rules of construction and definitions in the California NPBC shall govern the construction of these Bylaws.
 Without limiting the generality of the above, the masculine gender includes the feminine and neuter, the singular includes the plural and the plural includes the singular and the term “person” includes both a legal entity and a natural person.

 1. Adoption or Amendment by Members

 a.
-New Bylaws may be adopted or these Bylaws may be amended or repealed by approval of at least fifty-one percent (51%) of the Active Members voting on such amendment, and provided that all Active Members are provided with written notice or a ballot of the proposed amendment in accordance with the Corporation’s OPPM.
+New Bylaws may be adopted or these Bylaws may be amended or repealed by approval of at least fifty-one percent (51%) of the Full Members voting on such amendment, and provided that all Full Members are provided with written notice or a ballot of the proposed amendment in accordance with the Corporation’s OPPM.

-Any amendment to the Bylaws may be offered to the Active Members by either:
+Any amendment to the Bylaws may be offered to the Full Members by either:

 i.
-Presentation to the Active Membership by a simple majority vote of the Directors; or
+Presentation to the Full Membership by a simple majority vote of the Directors; or

 b.
 Members at any official business meeting that has achieved a quorum may propose Amendments to these Bylaws.

 Should such a resolution pass, a vote shall be held on the proposed amendment(s) in accordance with the other provisions of this Article and the OPPM within ninety (90) days of the meeting.

 c.
 Any proposed amendment, prior to presentation to the Full Membership, shall be reviewed by the Corporation’s legal counsel to ensure such amendment does not otherwise jeopardize the Corporation’s legal and/or tax status.